 All cells of our bodies have the same genes.
 Yet only some of them are used in any given cell type.
 So-called epigenetic mechanisms ensure that genes, which were not selected to be active, remain silent.
-We employ Drosopila and human cell culture models, genomics, genetics and numerical simulations to understand molecular mechanisms of epigenetic regulation by Polycomb and Trithorax proteins.
+We employ Drosophila and human cell culture models, genomics, genetics and numerical simulations to understand molecular mechanisms of epigenetic regulation by Polycomb and Trithorax proteins.

 Group Yuri Schwartz.